 - Penis Exercises – Review our article – What is Jelqing?
 How to Jelq to a Bigger & Harder Penis! – and learn how to properly perform the Jelq.
 Our article – Penis Stretching – will teach you how to properly do this exercise.
 Both will get nutrient-rich blood flowing into your penis, helping you get harder erections.

-- Penis Pumps – If you want immediate relief from your ED, penis pumps are a tried-and-true method for temporary relief.
+- Penis Pumps -For ED treatment, penis pumps are a tried-and-true method for temporary relief.
 The Bathmate penis pump is the most versatile pump on the market, allowing you to use it in or out of the bath or shower.

 - Talk to a Doctor – Consult your physician.
 Your doctor can prescribe an appropriate medication, suppository or injection.
 Also, consider seeking out a mental health professional, if you feel you may have a psychological component to your erectile dysfunction.
 Because ED may be a symptom of a much more serious problem – like cardiovascular disease or diabetes – always talk to a doctor if you have recurring or persistent erection problems.

 TRANSITIONING FROM ED RELIEF TO MALE ENHANCEMENT